AlexPershinCtM/MyBankingApp/README.md

 ### Any outgoing work?

 Absolutely!
-I successfully included unit and Robolectric tests for all classes within the "feed" feature.
+I successfully included unit, espresso and Robolectric tests for all classes within the `:feed` feature.
 This includes tests for Repository, Mapper, Service, UseCase, ViewModel, and a Robolectric test specifically for FeedScreen.
-Also I added Compose Expresso tests for FeedScreen.
 However, due to time constraints, I couldn't provide coverage for every class within the repository.
 Im meantime I'll continue some work so don't hesitate to pull changes.

 Things to finish:
-- Add documentation
 - Add tests for `:saving-goals` feature

 ### Questions or Feedback?